Thanks to Abbie for suggesting our Baby Name of the Day.

 Released in December 1996, it proved just enough to boost the unusual name into the US Top 1000.
 203 girls and 27 boys were given the name.
 A year later, those numbers stood at 430 girls and 19 boys.

-By the late 1900s, of course, names like Taylor and Madison were all the rage.
-This one fit right in.
+Actress Tatum O’Neal had faded from the spotlight by the time Scream hit theaters.
+But during the late 1990s, of course, names like Taylor and Madison were all the rage.
+Tatum fit right in.

 In 2006, model Channing Tatum starred in dance movie Step Up, and launched a major movie career.
-In 2006, 947 girls and 108 boys received the name; a year later, those numbers stood at 990 girls and 147 boys.
+That year, 947 girls and 108 boys received the name; a year later, those numbers stood at 990 girls and 147 boys.

 The handsome actor has helped push this surname back towards Team Blue.